JakeFRCSE/my_first_ever_project/README.md

 This is the first project in my life ever.

-I learned App Inventor during the first semester of University.
+I learned App Inventor in the first semester of university.

 After the semester, I decided to make an app for my language exchange meetup.